-Made with sweet, sticky honey and spicy sriracha sauce, this Honey Garlic Whole Baked Cauliflower Recipe is so delicious even the pickiest of eaters will be excited to eat their vegetables!
-Serve it as an appetizer or with your favorite protein for a complete meal.
+Made with a sweet and spicy honey garlic Sriracha sauce, this Baked Cauliflower Recipe is so tasty even the picky eaters will be excited to eat their veggies!
+Serve it on its own as an appetizer or snack or with your favorite main courses for a complete meal.

-- Cauliflower – We used a whole head and cut it into florets.
-However, for a quicker option, opt for pre-cut cauliflower pieces.
+- Fresh Cauliflower – We used a whole head of cauliflower and cut it into bite-sized pieces.
+However, pre-cut florets are a great option to make this recipe super fast.

 - Panko Bread Crumbs – We found panko breadcrumbs provide the best taste and texture, but you could also use crushed crackers, crushed pretzels, or even shredded bread.

-- Eggs – Eggs are crucial to getting the breadcrumbs to stick to the cauliflower.
+- Large Eggs – These are crucial to getting the breadcrumbs to stick to the cauliflower.

 For the Sauce